alex-varga14/Binomial-Solver/README.md

 1. Implemented using a set of inter-connected classes each with their own respective functionality.
 2. Possible to choose between a number of models for generating values for the forward induction phase (CRR, TRG...).
 3. Ability to define flexible payoff functions, create put or calls.
+#### Incomplete Source Code
+- The code is not finished and driver class has not been implemented.